So I’ve got a different topic for you today. One central to Weightlessness Training, though relegated to more advanced protocols within the practice.

 Ankle Weight (Ballistic Weight) training, believe it or not, is a translation tool – one that allows for global conscious awareness – for presence – even in high pressure scenarios, those that would normally cause us to fall back on tried and tested coping mechanisms, or on unconscious fight or flight responses.

 How much of a foundation?
-Well, the Weightlessness Spectrum – which is the primary focus of The Weightlessness Process – has three levels across three training pillars.
+Well, the Weightlessness Spectrum – which is the framework underlying my 12 Week Mind Body Weightlessness Process – has three levels across three training pillars.
 One must test to level three on The Spectrum before I’d recommend that they introduce ankle weight protocols.
 To give you an example, one level 3 metric from each key pillar:

 - Strength – Deadlift your bodyweight for 5 reps.